Advanced Technical SEO: How social image sharing works and how to optimize your og:image tags

-It’s not as simple as just picking a good image
+It’s not as simple as just picking a good social image

-Even though Open Graph tags use an open standard, each platform (Facebook, Twitter, WhatsApp, etc) treats Open Graph tags slightly differently.
+Even though Open Graph tags use an open standard, each platform treats Open Graph tags slightly differently.
 Some even have their own proprietary ‘versions’ of Open Graph tagging, too.
 Twitter’s ‘twitter card’ markup, for example, bears a strong resemblance to, and overlaps with, Open Graph tagging.

-As an open project, the Open Graph is constantly changing and improving, too.
-Features and support come and go, the documentation isn’t always up to date, and individual platforms make (and change) their own decisions on how they interpret it, and which bits they’ll implement.
+As an open project, the Open Graph constantly changes and improves too.
+Features and support come and go, the documentation isn’t always up to date, and individual platforms make (and change) their own decisions on how they interpret it, and which bits they implement.

-And as the web itself continues to evolve, there are more and more ‘platforms’ where people can share content, and where the Open Graph is used.
-From Slack, to WeChat, to tomorrow’s productivity and social media apps, they’ll all rely on the Open Graph, but use it in subtly different ways.
+And as the web itself continues to evolve, there are more and more ‘platforms’ where people share content.
+And where the Open Graph is used.
+From Slack to WeChat, to tomorrow’s productivity and social media apps.
+They all rely on the Open Graph but use it in subtly different ways.

-On modern mobile phone handsets, even your SMS messages will frequently source open graph titles and images from URLs they reference – with their own proprietary approaches to (and opinions on) formats and sizes.
+On modern mobile phone handsets, even your SMS messages frequently source open graph titles and images from URLs they reference.
+With their own proprietary approaches to (and opinions on) formats and sizes.

-So when we’re trying to define a ‘best practice’ approach to support as part of the Yoast SEO plugin, it’s not as simple as just picking the ‘best image’ – we need to make sure that we provide the right tags and image formats for each platform and network.
+So when we try to define a ‘best practice’ approach to support with our plugin, it’s not as simple as picking the ‘best social image’.
+We need to make sure that we provide the right tags and image formats for each platform and network.

 To make things more complex, these tags and approaches sometimes conflict with or override each other.
 Twitter’s twitter:image property, for example, overrides an og:image value for images shared via Twitter, when both sets of tags are on the same page.

 Lastly, the open graph specification allows us to provide multiple og:image values.
-This, in theory, allows the platform to make the best decision about which size to use and allows people who are sharing some choice over which image they pick.
+This, in theory, allows the platform to make the best decision about which size to use.
+And allows people who share some choice over which social image they pick.
 How different platforms interpret these values, however, varies considerably.

-This logic behind which platforms use which images, in which scenarios, gets complex pretty quickly!
-So more often than not, we’re stuck relying on the og:image value(s) as a general default for all platforms, and adding specific support where we can, whilst trying to minimize conflict.
-This doesn’t always produce perfect results, so we’re always on the lookout for better ways to ‘get it right’ without requiring end users to spend hours specifying multiple image formats for each post they write.
+This logic behind which platforms use which social images, in which scenarios, gets complex pretty quickly!
+So more often than not, we’re stuck relying on the og:image value(s) as a general default for all platforms.
+And adding specific support where we can, whilst trying to minimize conflict.
+This doesn’t always produce perfect results.
+So we’re always on the lookout for better ways to ‘get it right’.
+Without requiring end-users to spend hours specifying multiple social image formats for each post they write.

 The challenge of og:image as a default